browserengineering/book/book/layout.md

 Second: creating this box tree.
 The current layout algorithm is a recursive function which (eventually) adds things to a linear `display_list`.
 Tree-based layout means the recursive function must traverse the HTML tree and builds a box tree instead.

-A good way to structure this kind of thing is a `BlockLayout` class which is given an `ElementNode` and which then recursively constructs `BlockLayout`s for each child of that element.
+Since we have two types of of layout modes, the elements of the box tree will have one of two types: inline and block boxes.
+We'll follow a simple rule, which is that a block box either contains any number of block boxes, or a single inline box, while inline boxes have no children.
+This invariant will make it easier when we're doing layout.

 Finally: layout.
 With the box tree created, how do we compute the size and position of each box?
 The general rule is that a block, like a